Different means of transport for those who despondent with the subway

 This bike-like means of transport has survived since ancient times.
-You can still reach the destination with this “live taxi” on the streets since modern Vietnam is committed to its traditions.
+You can still reach the destination with this “live taxi” on the streets since modern Vietnam, Asian country is committed to its traditions.
 The siklo, a rickshaw type, is used in Vietnam to get rid of a constant noise of the engine, the smell of the choking petrol, as well as jams.
 For tourists, it seems like travelling to ancient times.

 Each of us, at least once, stuck in the lift, shouting and scared of being in a place with no fresh air.
 In Valparaiso, we will learn how to enjoy the place we stuck by defeating our fears.
-We have to take a risk if we want to have a bird-eye view of the city.
+We have to take a risk if we want to have a bird-eye view of Valparaiso.
 And it is possible through the elevators.
 Although the well-known elevators of Valparaiso were initially intended for locals, it also attracted the tourists.
 Today, tourists go up using these elevators, and experience euphoria, seeing people looking small as ants and homes as insects.
 By the way, do not forget to get acquainted with the elevators during the trip, as they all have namings.
 The elevators Butterfly, Sacred Road, Queen Victoria are at your service.
 Take a tour.